 WHAT: Demonstration in front of Eli Lilly and Company international corporate headquarters in downtown Indianapolis, Indiana.
-Signs will be provided, but feel free to bring your own.
 For more info and updates, join the Facebook event.

 Can't make it to Indianapolis but want to do something?
 Join our online day of action on September 8th.